Find Affordable College Courses

 While working on their Associate Degree, allied health majors at Concorde Career College - Aurora accumulate an average of around $26,985 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $205.

-Full Allied Health Professions at Concorde Career College - Aurora Report
+Read full report on Allied Health Professions at Concorde Career College - Aurora

 You’ll be in good company if you decide to attend Pueblo Community College.
 It ranked #3 on our 2023 Most Popular Allied Health Professions Associate Degree Schools in the Rocky Mountains Region list.
-Located in the medium-sized city of Pueblo, Pueblo Community College is a public school with a medium-sized student population.
+Located in the midsize city of Pueblo, Pueblo Community College is a public college with a moderately-sized student population.

 About 82% of the students majoring in allied health at the school are women while 18% are male.